-Prospective international students looking for an innovative learning environment and a balanced lifestyle, while living in idyllic cities, will quickly feel at home in the island country of Denmark.
-In this article, we will be looking at the best universities in Denmark for international students.
+Prospective international students looking for an innovative learning environment and a balanced lifestyle while living in idyllic cities may feel at home in Denmark.
+In this article, we will look at top universities in Denmark for international students.

 Top Universities in Denmark for International Students